Direct Fisher Score Estimation for Likelihood Maximization: Related Work

 \section{Related Work}

-The method closest to ours is the approximate MLE approach of \cite{Bertl_Ewing_Kosiol_Futschik_2015}, which first estimates the likelihood via Kernel Density Estimation (KDE) before applying a Simultaneous Perturbation Stochastic Approximation (SPSA) \cite{119632} algorithm, which amounts to using a finite-differences gradient estimator on the KDE estimated likelihood function.
+The method closest to ours is the approximate MLE approach of \citet{bertl2017approximate}, which first estimates the likelihood through kernel density estimation (KDE) before applying a simultaneous perturbation stochastic approximation (SPSA) \citep{119632} algorithm, which amounts to using a finite-differences gradient estimator on the likelihood function estimated using KDE.
 In contrast, our FSM method directly estimates the Fisher score, merging density and gradient estimation into one step and thereby reducing both model complexity and computational overhead.
+After posting the first version of this manuscript on arXiv, we became aware of related independent work by \citet{sui2025fisherscorematchingsimulationbased}, which proposes a similar Fisher score matching estimator.
+Their focus is on Fisher score estimation more broadly, whereas our work targets simulation-based MLE specifically.

-The use of MLE in the simulation-based model setting was first tackled in the seminal work on SBI of \cite{Diggle_Gratton_1984}, although the inference of SBI is more typically tackled within the Bayesian framework, as exemplified by the ABC algorithm.
-Naturally, since the maximum a posteriori estimate (MAP) of the posterior distribution under a uniform prior corresponds to the MLE within the prior support, \cite{Rubio_Johansen_2013} suggested leveraging the ABC algorithm and using KDE to obtain the MLE, and more recent neural surrogate SBI methods, such as SNLE \cite{papamakarios2019sequential}, while not specifically targeted for MLE, could be used in the same way.
-Another similar line of research is the work of \cite{Ionides_Breto_Park_Smith_King_2017} and \cite{Park_2023}, which develops the MLE methodology in the SBI setting for partially observed Markov models.
+The use of MLE in the simulation-based model setting was first addressed in the seminal work on SBI of \citet{Diggle_Gratton_1984}, although the inference of SBI is more typically addressed within the Bayesian framework, as exemplified by the ABC algorithm.
+Naturally, since the maximum a posteriori estimate (MAP) of the posterior distribution under a uniform prior corresponds to the MLE within the prior support, \citet{Rubio_Johansen_2013} suggested leveraging the ABC algorithm and using KDE to obtain the MLE, and more recent neural surrogate SBI methods, such as SNLE \citep{papamakarios2019sequential}, while not specifically targeted for MLE, could be used in the same way.
+Another similar line of research is the work of \citet{Ionides_Breto_Park_Smith_King_2017} and \citet{Park_2023}, which develop the MLE methodology in the SBI setting for partially observed Markov models.
+Research focused on developing SBI methods using score matching is a growing field \citep{geffner2023compositionalscoremodelingsimulationbased,sharrock2024sequentialneuralscoreestimation,jiang2025simulationbasedinferencelangevindynamics}, however, this has been limited to amortized Bayesian inference, and, to our knowledge, we are the first work that has adapted score matching for the purpose of direct Fisher score estimation and MLE in the SBI setting.